RosalindHook/group-7-cfg/group-7-api/README2.md

 file)
 - [ ] Document how to run your API in a markdown file including editing the config file, any installation requirements up until how to run the code and what is supposed to happen.
 - [ ] Submit in GitHub as a Pull Request

+# Code Queens' Bookshop API Documentation

+This documentation provides an overview of the Code Queens' Bookshop API, which includes Python code and a MySQL database for a bookshop management system for the "Seventh Heaven" Bookshop and its multiple branches.
+The API allows users to browse books, explore various genres and authors, get bonus book offers and donate books.